 Janet holds a Masters in Dance Ethnology from UCLA and a PhD in Anthropology from UC Berkeley.
 She has worked in humanitarian aid and fundraising for 20 years, leading rural development projects for Oxfam and International Rescue Committee in Kosovo, and directing fund development for Direct Relief International and the National Disaster Search Dog Foundation.
 She founded World Dance in 2010, offering women a chance to experience other cultures while helping communities in need.
-In 2013, World Dance became World Dance for Humanity, a nonprofit helping 20 Rwandan communities through donations of livestock, grants for small businesses, training, and education.
+In 2013, World Dance became World Dance for Humanity, a nonprofit helping 25 Rwandan communities through donations of livestock, education, training, and business development.

 A native San Franciscan, Genevieve attended St. Ignatius College Preparatory, a Bay Area high school founded in the Jesuit tradition of social justice and community service.
 She has a Bachelor’s degree in Global and International Studies from UC Santa Barbara.
 Transitioning from the classroom to the nonprofit world, Genevieve began working as an intern with World Dance for Humanity in March of 2015.
 A talented writer, skilled researcher, quick learner, and experienced dancer, she now serves as Assistant to the Executive Director and is involved in Rwanda programs, grants, social media, and World Dance classes.